Block party shootout may have been gang related, police say

 The neighborhood, Brownsville, had a violent crime rate last year that was more than double the citywide average.
 It is one of six areas receiving special attention from the police department to drive down crime.

-Brownsville’s annual Old Timers Day event, a two-day block party featuring musical performances from former residents and current local talent, was coming to a close when gunfire erupted in a playground at the recreation center where it was being held.
+Brownsville’s annual Old Timers Day event, a two-day block party featuring musical performances from former residents and current local talent, was coming to a close and the crowd was dispersing when gunfire erupted in a playground at the recreation center where it was being held.

 Jason Pagan, 38, died of a gunshot wound to the head.
 He was a member of the Bloods gang, Shea said, adding that it wasn’t yet clear if he was a target of the shooting.